coolnikitav/CodingLearning/Python/Notes/Tree_BinaryTree.md

 Complete binary tree: all levels are filled, except last level, which has all notes to the left as much as possible

 Balanced binary tree: binary tree in which the height of the left and right subtree of any node differ by not more than 1.

+### Binary Tree Representation:

+Linked list.

+Array:

+- Index 0 is empty

+- Left child = cell[2 * parentIndex]

+- Right child = cell[2 * parentIndex + 1]

+Linked list binary tree operations:
+- Creation of a tree
+- Insertion of a node
+- Deletion of a node
+- Search for a value
+- Traverse all nodes
+- Deletion of tree

+### Creation of binary tree using linked list